sigu-399/gorip/README.md

 	return &ResourceThingGET{}
 }

-// Wich method do you implement ? here, it is a GET func (r *ResourceThingGET) GetMethod() string {
+// Which method do you implement ? here, it is a GET func (r *ResourceThingGET) GetMethod() string {
 	return rip.HttpMethodGET
 }